-On an iPhone 8 or earlier, double-press the Home button to open the app switcher.
+On an iPhone without Face ID, double-press the Home button to open the app switcher.
 Then, swipe Skype up and off the top of the screen.

-On an iPhone X or newer, swipe up from the bottom to center of the screen to open the app switcher.
+If your iPhone has Face ID, swipe up from the bottom to center of the screen to open the app switcher.
 Swipe Skype up and off the top of the screen to close it.

 Check For A Skype Update

 You might be running an outdated version of Skype, which can cause problems.
-It’s always a good idea to update your apps when possible, as those updates can patch up bugs.
+It’s always a good idea to update your apps when possible, as those updates can fix bugs.

 Restart Your iPhone

 Restarting your iPhone is a quick fix for a variety of minor software problems.
-The programs and applications running on your iPhone get to shut down naturally and start again fresh you turn it back on.
+The programs and apps running on your iPhone get to shut down naturally and get a fresh start when you turn it on again.

-Press and hold the power button (iPhone 8 and older) or simultaneously press and hold the side button and either volume button (iPhone X or newer).
-Let go of the buttons when the power slider appears on the screen.
+Press and hold the power button (iPhones with a Home button), or simultaneously press and hold the side button and either volume button (iPhones without a Home button).
+Let go of the button or buttons when “slide to power off” appears on the screen.
 Swipe the power icon from left to right to shut down your iPhone.

 You can quickly tell if your iPhone isn’t connected to the internet by opening Safari and trying to load a webpage.
 If the webpage doesn’t load, your iPhone isn’t connected to the internet.